 A broker, dealer or municipal securities dealer that sells any offered municipal securities to a customer should disclose all of its compensation in a negotiated offering that is dependent upon the completion of either specific stages in an offering or the entire offering.
-This is a key subject now involved in an SEC enforcement action in which the Commission alleges, in general, that compensation was paid to a private placement agent by a conduit borrower upon achieving specific stages of the financing (such as meeting with the governmental issuer or receiving the issuer's approval to proceed, in addition to compensation upon the closing the transaction).
-The Commission alleges that such compensation was not disclosed to investors, although the compensation paid by the governmental issuer was disclosed in the offering document.
+This is a key subject now involved in an SEC enforcement action in which the Commission alleges, in general, that compensation was paid to a private placement agent by a conduit borrower upon achieving specific stages of the financing (such as meeting with the governmental issuer or receiving the issuer's approval to proceed, in addition to compensation was not disclosed to investors, although the compensation paid by the governmental issuer was disclosed in the offering document.